ErpNetDocs/tech/modules/logistics/inventory/store-orders/store-orders-concepts/store-orders-planning-and-due-dates.md

 When issuing store orders are generated, the dates are filled in as follows:

-- Due date - if the Scheduled Date Time attribute from the Consumption order line has value - this is the date, else - the date of the first release of the consumption order;
+- Due date - if the cheduled Date Time attribute from the Consumption order line has value - this is the date, else - the date of the first release of the consumption order;
 - Planned Release date - Scheduled Date Time;
 - Planned Completion date - Scheduled Date Time.